synadia-io/callout.go/README.md

   browsers).
 This enables websockets on a browser to the connection options injected on HTTP server.

+### FAQ

+#### Delegating callout across leafnode connections

+It is possible in prinicple for a leaf node let an agent in the hub reply an authentication request.
+Not that this is also potentially UNSAFE and therefore the `$SYS.REQ.USER.AUTH` subject is blocked by default on leaf node connections.

+Specifically: IFF the account on the hub has auth callout enabled, it will block `$SYS.REQ.USER.AUTH` from the leaf nodes.

+This block cannot be disabled but it can be circumvented by
+* Connecvting the auth callout accounts on the leaves to a dedicated non-auth callout enabled account on the hub
+* Using import/export on the leaf node to export (an optionally rename) `$SYS.REQ.USER.AUTH` before routing to the hub.

 ## More Examples TBD (look at the source Luke)